try at Atlassian Marketplace

 Azure AD attributes for Username and Groups

-The starting point for mapping attributes between Azure AD and Atlassian applications
+The starting point for mapping attributes between Azure AD (now Entra) and Atlassian applications

 Attribute mapping is the process of defining where the information sent from the Identity Provider should be stored in the user properties of the Atlassian application.